-2019 Toyota Sienna: Smaller Market, Bigger Van
+2019 Toyota Sienna Could Become a Bigger Van

 The Toyota Sienna minivan was introduced back in 1997 as a replacement for the Previa ‘van, it’s manufactured at Toyota’s Indiana plant but it’s becoming the last of a dying breed – Chevrolet, Ford, Hyundai and Mazda have all pulled out of the minivan market.

 For some manufacturers, the fact that other brands are pulling out means that they will also reconsider their position – surely it’s a market that’s in decline?
 But it seems that Toyota view it differently – if the other brands are pulling out, then it means their market share could be bigger.

 Either way, the fact that sales don’t even reach 50% of the 2005 sales numbers tells you that the market really is on the way down; Toyota even started exporting the Sienna to Korea in 2011 and still the sales numbers aren’t great.

 |Contents||There isn’t that much factual information regarding the 2019 Toyota Sienna, mainly speculation, rumor and hearsay, but we are fairly confident in saying that the 2019 Sienna will have the 3.5 liter V6 that is currently fitted, but it will get some modifications and upgrades.
 The upgrades will help to push gas mileage that little further along with increasing the horsepower.|

 Power outputs should rise to around 296 BHP and 263 lb/ft of torque, but … and it’s a big but … peak power (horsepower) will be made at 6,600 RPM – just 150 RPM short of the redline.
 That’s quite ridiculous for a vehicle of this nature – Toyota have got this so wrong.